doniseferi/sorta-yatzy/README.md

 ```

 ## Before refactoring
-Before the factor the entire logic was contained into one file: Yatzy.ts
+Before the refactor the entire logic was contained into one file: Yatzy.ts
 ```
 export default class Yatzy {
   private dice: number[];